zedlopez/ifm/The Recipe Book.md

 ^^{rooms+kind+}^^{rooms+kind+: connections between rooms}^^{directions+kind+}^^{index map}^^{connections between rooms}
 A work of IF contains many spectacles and activities, and these must not all present themselves at once, or the player will be overwhelmed.
 One way to spread them out is in time, by having them available only as a plot develops, but another is to spread them out literally in space.
 The player has to walk between the Library and the Swimming Pool, and thus bookish and athletic tasks are not both presenting themselves at once.
 There have been valiant "one-room" IFs, and it forms a respectable sub-genre of the art, but most works of any size need a map.

-Inform, following IF conventions, divides the world up into locations called "rooms", connected together by so-called "map connections" along compass bearings.
+Inform, following IF conventions, divides the world up into locations called `rooms`, connected together by so-called "map connections" along compass bearings.
 Thus:

 	The Library is east of the Swimming Pool.